marcofleon/fuzzamoto/doc/src/design/ir.md

 - `SendMessageGenerator`: Generates a new `SendRawMessage` instruction
 - `AdvanceTimeGenerator`: Generates new `AdvanceTime` and `SetTime` instructions
+- `AddConnectionGenerator`: Generates instructions to create new p2p connections
 - `CompactFilterQueryGenerator`: Generates new `SendGetCFilters`, `SendGetCFHeaders` and `SendGetCFCheckpt` instructions
 - `BlockGenerator`: Generates instructions to build a block